raphaelmenges/raphaelmenges.github.io/_posts/2016-08-28-presage-and-visual-studio.md

 		// Presage could not be initialized
 	}

-	// Setup for presage.
-Values can be found in etc/presage.xml of your presage installation presage_config_set(presage, "Presage.Selector.SUGGESTIONS", "3"); // three suggestions are enough presage_config_set(presage, "Presage.ContextTracker.ONLINE_LEARNING", "no"); // disable learning
+	// Setup for Presage.
+Values can be found in etc/presage.xml of your Presage installation presage_config_set(presage, "Presage.Selector.SUGGESTIONS", "3"); // three suggestions are enough presage_config_set(presage, "Presage.ContextTracker.ONLINE_LEARNING", "no"); // disable learning